Sunand-e/Zanda-wiki/GraphQL-schema-and-queries.md

 `http://127.0.0.1/graphiql`

 Where possible, we attempt to follow the [Relay connections specification](https://relay.dev/graphql/connections.htm), allowing for cursor-based pagination, and in some cases, adding extra data to the edges between two types (e.g. `UserContentEdgeType` defines the data available on the 'edge' between `User`s and `ContentItem`s).

+For more info on connections / edges: https://graphql-ruby.org/pagination/using_connections